AdwaitKulkarni58/AdwaitKulkarni58/README.md

 <hr />

 # What I am doing right now:
-- I'm currently building projects using machine learning, data science, and cloud platforms like AWS, and integrating message-based systems like RabbitMQ into these projects.
+- I'm currently building projects using machine learning, AI, data science, and cloud platforms like AWS, and integrating message-based systems like RabbitMQ into these projects.
 I have also worked extensively with Spring Boot applications, RESTful APIs, MERN stack technologies, and microservices.
 - I am also actively working on multiple full-stack projects, and one of these includes a full-stack e-commerce store that I created from scratch recently!

 <hr />